-The Board has delegated specific responsibilities to various Board Committees namely Audit Committee, Nomination Committee and Remuneration Committee which operate their functions within their respective approved terms of reference by the Board.
-The said terms and reference shall be periodically reviewed by the Board, as and when necessary and the Board appoints the Chairman and members of each committees.
-These Committees assist the Board in making informed decisions through in-depth discussions on issues pertaining to the respective committees' terms of reference and responsibilities.
-The Chairman of the various committees will report to the Board the outcome of the Committee meetings which will be recorded in the minutes of the Board meeting.
+The Board has delegated specific responsibilities to various Board Committees namely the Audit Committee, the Nomination Committee, the Remuneration Committee and the Risk Management Committee whose functions are within their respective terms of reference approved by the Board.
+The said terms of reference are periodically reviewed by the Board, as and when necessary and the Board appoints the Chairman and members of each committees.
+These Committees assist the Board in making informed decisions through in-depth discussions on issues in discharge of the respective committees' terms of reference and responsibilities.
+The Chairmen of the various committees will report to the Board the outcome of the Committee meetings which will be recorded in the minutes of the Board meeting.
 The ultimate responsibility for decision making, however, lies with the Board.

-The salient features of the Board Charter had been uploaded on the Company's website at www.paragon.com.my
+The salient features of the Board Charter had been uploaded on the Company's website at www.paragon. com.my

-For certain day-to-day operations, the Board has delegated authorities and powers to some levels of Management within the prescribed limits of authority pursuant to the Company's Articles of Association.
+For certain day-to-day operations, the Board has delegated authorities and powers to Management with the prescribed limits of authority.

-Code of Conduct
+Code of Ethics and Conduct